• Skip to primary navigation

 24 January 2022 by Melanie Stone

 Leon Crouch, a lifelong supporter of Oakhaven Hospice, sadly lost his life following a short battle with cancer in September 2019 surrounded by his loving family.
-A private, gentle man, Leon supported the Hospice in many ways but most publically as the sponsor of our Oakhaven Golf Day, competing on the day for the Fullers Cup.
+A private, gentle man, Leon supported the Hospice in many ways but most publicly as the sponsor of our Oakhaven Golf Day, competing on the day for the Fullers Cup.

 Chief Executive Andrew Ryde said ‘Leon was deeply committed to the Hospice and has made a lasting impact on Oakhaven.
 We are so grateful that he included a gift in his will, his legacy will make a very real difference to those we care for both here in the hospice and out in homes across our community.’